-Water is essential for proper detoxing but it’s so often overlooked for that purpose.
-But how detoxing is it?
+Water is essential for proper detoxing but can contain contaminants that affect your body and result in autoimmune conditions.
 In this video, I explain the three top contaminants in water, how they affect our health and how to reduce your exposure.

 This is used as a disinfectant in potable water to kill off bacteria.
 It’s used in pools as well so we don’t all swim in a cesspool of grossness.
 Chlorine is sometimes replaced thought with Chloramine which is more stable but just as toxic.
 So instead of evaporating from say water sitting out in a pitcher on your counter, it’ll stick around so you can drink every last drop.